eveningcafe/irc-openstack-/kapacitor.rst

 Kapacitor-Vitrage
 ======================

-Kapacitor will send alert to vitrage by using [ exec handle ], send to messeage queue topic of vitrage. https://docs.influxdata.com/kapacitor/v1.5/working/alerts/
+Kapacitor will send alert to vitrage by using [ exec-handle ], send to messeage queue topic of vitrage. https://docs.influxdata.com/kapacitor/v1.5/working/alerts/